-Amoo Emmauel » AMOO Emmanuel Olagunju is a Senior Lecturer in Demography and Social Statistics Programme of the College of Business and Social Sciences, Covenant University, Ota, Nigeria.
+Amoo Emmauel O. » AMOO Emmanuel Olagunju is currently a senior lecturer in the Department of Demography and Social Statistics of the College of Business and Social Sciences, Covenant University, Ota, Nigeria.
 He obtained his Bachelor and Masters of Science degrees (B.Sc and M.Sc) in Demography and Social Statistics from Obafemi Awolowo University, Ile-Ife (Nigeria) in 1993 and 1998 respectively.
-He obtained Doctor of Philosophy... view full profile
+He obtained... view full profile

 Sexuality in indigenous Migration within Urban Sprawl in Nigeria: Implications for Industrial Development.

 Variations in Demographic Factors influencing Contraceptive usage among Married Women in Nigeria (1999-2008).

 The Impact of Male Reproductive Health Problems on Conjugal Satisfaction: Implications on Women Fertility.